mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 Other services can access the PHP application using its **hostname** and **port**, as they are part of the same private project network.

-It's always recommended to not place configuration values as constants directly into the application code.
-The better way is to use them indirectly, for example, via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html), referencing Zerops [implicit environment variables](/documentation/environment-variables/helper-variables.htm) and given that [all environment variables](/documentation/environment-variables/how-to-access.html) are shared within the project across all services.
+It's always recommended to not set the configuration values as constants directly into the application code.
+It is preferable to use them indirectly, for example, via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html), referencing Zerops [implicit environment variables](/documentation/environment-variables/helper-variables.htm) and given that [all environment variables](/documentation/environment-variables/how-to-access.html) are shared within the project across all services.

 ### From the local environment

 The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zcli VPN.

-You can access the Zerops PHP Service from your local workspace by using the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as said above.
-This might be handy if you, for example, use the service as a REST API and you don’t want it publicly available (via [public domains](/documentation/routing/using-your-domain.html) or Zerops [subdomains](/documentation/routing/zerops-subdomain.html)), so you connect to the project using **zcli VPN** and use ==`app:80`== as your API endpoint.
+You can access the Zerops PHP Service from your local workspace by using the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as mentioned above.
+This might come in handy if you, for example, use the service as a REST API and you don’t want it publicly available (via [public domains](/documentation/routing/using-your-domain.html) or Zerops [subdomains](/documentation/routing/zerops-subdomain.html)), so you connect to the project using **zcli VPN** and use ==`app:80`== as your API endpoint.

 You can also run an application fully in your local workspace and access other services in the Zerops project using the VPN.
 However, you cannot use references to the environment variables because you are outside of the project's network.
 Therefore, you should copy the values manually if you need some of them and use them in your private local configuration strategy.